spatialcarpentry/data-hygiene/_posts/2002-03-01-formatting.md

  * Reclassification - Assigns categorical values to a field based on a the contained values
  * Spatial Joins - Merges datasets based on spatial proximity/overlay

-These methods can be performed using a variety of tools depending on the specific needs of the dataset.
-Here are a few typical choices to aide in data wrangling:
+These methods can be performed using a variety of tools depending on the specific needs of the dataset. <!--Here are a few typical choices to aide in data wrangling:--><a name="wrangle-exercise"></a>

 <br>